chesslogic/Archipelago/worlds/against_the_storm/docs/en_Against_The_Storm.md

 ## What is the goal of this game when randomized?
 To reforge a seal in the sealed forest.

-## Current Version (Alpha v0.1.0) Limitations and Issues
+## Current Version (Alpha v0.2.0) Limitations and Issues
-* Needing to use the experimental build to see the dev console is not ideal
+* Need better UX around locked items, such as icons and automatically disabled recipes
+* The ap.connect warning doesn't dismiss itself